krober10nd/SeismicMesh/README.md

 How does it compare to `gmsh` and `cgal`?
 ===========================================

-* Performance in 2D and 3D of `SeismicMesh` is similar to both that of `gmsh` and `cgal`'s capabilities in terms of cell quality and mesh generation time.
+* Fastest mesh generation in 2D and 3D for analytical sizing functions is accomplished via `gmsh` while similar performance in `cgal` and `SeismicMesh` was observed.
-* Generally however, `gmsh` is the fastest to generate a mesh and produces the highest minimum cell qualities followed by `SeismicMesh` and then `cgal`.
-* `SeismicMesh` however tends to produce consistently higher mean cell qualities than either `gmsh` or `cgal`.
+* `SeismicMesh` tends to produce consistently higher mean cell qualities than either `gmsh` or `cgal`.
 * All methods produce 3D triangulations that have a minimum dihedral angle > 10 degrees enabling robust numerical simulation.
+* Gridded innterpolant based mesh sizing functions slow down `gmsh` and `cgal` dramatically compared to `SeismicMesh`.
+In these types of meshing problems, `SeismicMesh` and `gmsh` perform similarly and both dramatically outperform `cgal`.
-* Head over to the `benchmarks` folder for more detailed information on this experiment.
+* Head over to the `benchmarks` folder for more detailed information on these experiments.

 ![Summary of performance](https://user-images.githubusercontent.com/18619644/95204275-40f45d00-07ba-11eb-8dc4-f0b4f2ba2c78.jpg)